flytbase/flytdocs/source/docs/FlytPOD/FlytPOD_Quickstart.rst

-2. Configure / Protect FlytPOD WiFi:
+2. Connect FlytPOD to Internet:

    * Plug and tighten antennas on FlytPOD.
    * Power on FlytPOD using wall adapter.
 The RGB led should start breathing red.
 (Don't worry about it now.)
    * On you laptop connect to the WiFi network ``FlytPOD_wifi`` the password for which is ``FlytPOD123``.
-To set a new password and SSID follow the instructions given in :ref:`WiFi Setup<flytpod router setup>`.
-   * In your laptop browser launch FlytConsole using URL: ``flytpod:9090/flytconsole``.
+   * In your laptop's browser, launch FlytConsole, using URL: ``flytpod/flytconsole``.
-   * You can configure FlytPOD WiFi in hotspot or client mode.
-For automatic updates and Google maps to work, you need to connect FlytPOD  to your existing home/university WiFi network using client mode.
+   * For the next few steps we need to connect FlytPOD to internet, you will need a WiFi access point with internet connection to proceed, if not available then you can create one using your android phone and mobile data connection.
-   * Detailed instructions for WiFi setup are given :ref:`here<flytpod router setup>`.
+   * Please setup FlytPOD in client mode by following steps from :ref:`this guide<flytpod router setup>`.

+3. Activate your FlytOS:

+   * Launch FlytConsole and click on activate button under License tab at bottom right corner.
+You will be directed to the device registration page.
+   * Select your compute engine.
+If you are using FlytSIM select FlytSIM.
+   * In the drop down for licence, select existing license if available or select ‘Issue a new licence’.
+   * You can also provide a nick-name for your licence.
+   * Click on Save Changes to register device and generate a license key.
+   * Enter the generated licence key  in FlytConsole to complete the activation process of your device.
    * Power off FlytPOD by gently pressing the power button on the back panel.
 Within few seconds RGB LED should turn amber.
+   * You may switch FlytPOD wifi to access point mode for field operation.
+However FlytPOD needs internet for automatic updates to work, it's a good practise to connect FlytPOD to internet once in a week.

 .. note:: Note that next time you start FlytPOD it will take some time for the RGB led to start up.
 This behavior will repeat every time you do a graceful shutdown as described above.

-.. ..insert power switch image here

-3. Mount FlytPOD on airframe
+4. Mount FlytPOD on airframe

    * Make sure neither ESCs nor the FlytPOD are powered before you proceed.